thickphd/Neurofeedback-City-Walk/README.md

 ## Requirements
 - MATLAB
-- Signal Processing Toolbox (such as OpenViBE or BioEra)
+- Signal Processing Toolbox (I use BrainProducts Recorder + RecView).
+Ensure remote data access is selected
 - EEG
+- Animation UI, such as BioEra or OpenViBE

 ## How to Use
 1. Open neurofeedback_city_game.m in MATLAB